 Izenzo zomuntu ziyaguquka nxa eseyendile kumbe esethethe.

-The proverb is used to encourage respectable behaviour from those who are married because their stature is revered within the community and inescapable.
+Application: The proverb is used to encourage respectable behavior from those who are married because their stature is now revered within the community and inescapable.